Victor-Guerrero-Devs/programming-books/refactoring-ui/04-designing-text/README.md

 - you don't have to use a contrasting color for a link all the time
 - simply making it bold or have a hover effect is enough

+## Align with readability in mind

+- if shorter than 2-3 lines, center align
+- anything more keep it left align
+- for values in a table, right align
+- use `hyphens: auto;` for words that are broken apart into a new line

+## Letterspacing

+- for normal headings, bring the letters a little closer together
+- for all cap headings, increase the space